 Hermann Hudde has published articles and reviews at Harvard Review for Latin America, Revista Musical Chilena (University of Chile), Soundboard, Mundo Clásico, Revista de Musicología, Nineteenth Century Music Review and Tempo (Cambridge University Press).
 In Fall 2007 he was a participant in an Invitational Seminar at New England Conservatory, "Venezuela’s Message of Social Transformation Through Music: A Model for Education, Social Reform and Human Development in the U.S.?"
-Hermann was given a grant from the Latin American and Latino Studies at Brandeis University the Jane’s Travel Grant to research at the Library of Congress his project: “Pan Americanism in Action: Latin American Music and Composers at Tanglewood from 1941 to 1965.”
-He was awarded the “Outstanding Research and Proposal Project” for his research.
-Hermann presented his first paper about Music Panamericanism for the American Musicology Society in 2012.
+Hermann received from the Latin American and Latino Studies at Brandeis University the Jane’s Travel Grant to research at the Library of Congress and his project: “Pan Americanism in Action: Latin American Music and Composers at Tanglewood from 1941 to 1965” was granted with the “Outstanding Research and Proposal Project.”
+Hermann presented his first paper about Music Panamericanism at the American Musicology Society in 2012.

-Hermann holds a Master of Arts in Musicology from Brandeis University and holds a Master of Music Degree with a Music-in-Education concentration at New England Conservatory in Boston, under the tutelage of Robert Sullivan.
-In 2006-2007, Hermann received a Performance Outreach Fellowship from NEC.
+Hermann holds a Master of Arts in Musicology from Brandeis University thanks to the support of scholarships and holds a Master of Music Degree with a Music-in-Education concentration at New England Conservatory in Boston, under the tutelage of Robert Sullivan.
+In 2006-7 Hermann received a Performance Outreach Fellowship from NEC.
 Hermann began his guitar studies in Venezuela with Rubén Riera and studied music theory with the composer Alvaro Cordero.
 Hermann received his degree in music at the Hochschule für Musik Detmold, Munster in Germany and a Bachelor's degree in International Studies at the Universidad Central de Venezuela.
 In 2004, Hermann received a scholarship from The Mozarteum University in Salzburg to attend the Summer Academy, where Hermann met and became a student of Edoardo Catemario at the Accademia Musicale di Firenze, Italy.